owulveryck/owulveryck.github.io/content/post/20240422-learning-by-doing-rag.md

 Therefore, this isn't an article about Go, but really an article about IT engineering.

 In this article, I will write the step by step method I used to write a simple (and non-efficient nor effective) RAG, but I will also note the **discoveries** that may be useful for my work as a consultant and engineer.

+### Organisation of the article and of the code

+- The initial section discusses data acquisition, emphasizing the significance of preparing the data to be readily utilized by a Language Model (LLM).
+- The subsequent section involves transforming the data into a mathematical representation that facilitates easy searching.
+The outcomes are stored in a database that will be utilized by the application.
+- The final section pertains to the application itself: it will interpret a question, identify the relevant data segment in the database, and query the LLM.
+- The document concludes with a summary and suggestions on how to convert this Proof of Concept (POC) into a custom-made solution.

 ## The use case